frobware/haproxy-hacks/OCPBUGS-12858/README.md

 	lb-ocp414.int.frobware.com.

-As for "do the certificates match?" the answer in this particular setup is also "yes" becase I ran my setup scripts with `--use-ingress-wildcard-certificate-for-each-route`.
+As for "do the certificates match?" the answer in this particular setup is also "yes" because I ran my setup scripts with `--use-ingress-wildcard-certificate-for-each-route`.
 That option extracts the TLS certificate from the ingress controller (my `custom-certs`) which is a wildcard certificate.
 It then uses that